Email: info@mtrolls.com

 Once you have your own center and have determined the important factors above, the next step is zoning.
 Zoning not only determines what equipment you can have within your gym, but also the number of members you can invite.

-1) Free Weights area
+1) Free Weight Area

-2) Cardio area
+2) Cardio Area

 3) Gym Equipments area